bennahugo/bdsvd/README.md

 svd.py - shows affect of RFI, and data repacking on matrix rank for a simple fringe

-bdsvd.py - Does baseline dependent filtering per paper "Lossy Compression of Large-Scale Radio Interferometric Data"
+bdsvd.py - Does baseline dependent rank filtering per paper "Lossy Compression of Large-Scale Radio Interferometric Data" on data stored in MSv2 databases